 This was the delusion I was under until I got married.
 That was nothing short of an extremely rude awakening, and would eventually lead to my waking up from the coma-like existence of the mind control that one is under when they are one of Jehovah’s Witnesses.

 The Watchtower teaches that there are more “sisters”, meaning female Jehovah’s Witnesses, than there are “brothers” or male Jehovah’s Witnesses.
 To a large extent, that is true.
 However, that teaching has the effect of convincing the males – brothers – that they are in demand due to the sheer economics of the situation.
 This belief was always in the back of my mind, though my reality never showed it to be true.
 I lived in an area where the ratio was actually skewed in the other direction, meaning the women had more choices than the men.
 The reason for this was because, much to the honor of the young women in the area, they left in higher numbers than the young men.
 So, right away, the viewpoint I was given by the organization was not correct.

 Nonetheless, I dated my share of JW women.
 However, there are a few problems when you are dating in a very small group of people, the first of which is that you are far less likely to actually find someone you work well with.
-Add this to the fact that you are looking for someone with “spiritual qualifications” before you are looking for someone you actually love, and you have the perfect recipe for disaster.
+Add this to the fact that , and you have the perfect recipe for disaster.